-As of March 31, 2023, the share-based payment transaction issued by ASJade Technology Incorporation are as follows:
+As of March 31, 2024, the share-based payment transaction issued by ASJade Technology Incorporation are as follows:

 Number of

+shares

-shares granted
+granted

-Date of (thousands of Contract
+Date of (thousands Contract

-Type of agreement grant shares) period Vested conditions
+grant of shares) period Vested conditions

-Employee stock September 3,240 10 year Cumulative proportion of share
+September 3,240 10 years Cumulative proportion of

-option plan 7, 2022 options that can be exercised
+7, 2022 share options that can

+, be exercised.

-Employees who have continued
+Employees who have

-to serve in the Company for
+continued to serve in

+the Company for two

-two years will get 50%.
+years will get 50%.

-Employees who have continued to serve in the Company for three years will get 100%.
+Employees who have

+continued to serve in

+the Company for three

+years will get 100%.

+grant September September shares granted (thousands of shares) State of shares (thousands of shares) shares granted Date of (thousands Contract grant of shares) period September 3,240 10 years